PattyFlowers/CV/README.md

 - Using daily pairing sessions in order to problem solve efficiently, requiring teamwork and good communication.
 - Until this moment, we have covered the basics of Ruby and TDD (RSpec).

+#### Masters in High school Sciences teaching (Catholic University of Murcia, Spain, 2017)
+* This masters helped me understand how learning works and what the best techniques for teaching and explaining are, which I found very interesting.
+* I did a placement after my Masters and realised that, as much as I loved learning and teaching, working with teenagers wasn’t for me and decided to continue with my career as a veterinary surgeon.

 #### Degree in Veterinary Medicine (University of Murcia, Spain.
 2009 –  2015)
 * Mean qualifications 8.3/10, nine of the core subjects passed with distinctions.
 * Intensification in Medicine and surgery.
 * Intern student in the Anaesthesia department.

-#### Masters in High school Sciences teaching (Catholic University of Murcia, Spain, 2017)
-* This masters helped me understand how learning works and what the best techniques for teaching and explaining are, which I found very interesting.
-* I did a placement after my Masters and realised that, as much as I loved learning and teaching, working with teenagers wasn’t for me and decided to continue with my career as a veterinary surgeon.

 ## Other qualifications

 * GPCert in Small Animal Surgery (December 2019 – September 2022)
    GP level specialisation in surgery, which helped me become more confident in my procedures and my communication with clients.

-* Advanced level of spoken and written English (Cambridge Advanced Exam – 2015) and Advanced level of spoken and written English (Spanish School of languages – 2016)
+* Advanced level of spoken and written English (Spanish School of languages – 2016)

+* Advanced level of spoken and written English (Cambridge Advanced Exam – 2015)

 * Basic German and French (level A2)